-- The program will determine the acceptance of transfer credit. - Up to six graduate-level transfer credits may be accepted. - To qualify for acceptance, the credits must:

-- Be listed on an official transcript from a regionally accredited college, university or foreign equivalent, sent directly from the sending institution to the admission office. - o Be granted by a regionally accredited institution of higher learning or equivalent. - o Be clearly identified on the transcript as graduate-level. - o Be closely related to the course of study as judged by the program. - o Be of a grade B (or equivalent) or better. - o Be listed in whole semester hour credits or, if listed in quarter credits, then they will be converted into semester hour credits. - o Not have been applied to any other earned degree. - No external academic credits or prior learning credits will be accepted toward the Applied Nutrition and Dietetics major.
+- The program will determine the acceptance of transfer credit. - Up to six graduate-level transfer credits may be accepted. - To qualify for acceptance, the credits must: - Be listed on an official transcript from a regionally accredited college, university or foreign equivalent, sent directly from the sending institution to the admission office. - o Be granted by a regionally accredited institution of higher learning or equivalent. - o Be clearly identified on the transcript as graduate level. - Be closely related to the course of study as judged by the program. - Be a grade B (or equivalent) or better. - Be listed in whole semester hour credits or, if listed in quarter credits, then they will be converted into semester hour credits. - Not have been applied to any other earned degree. - No external or prior learning credits will be accepted toward the Applied Nutrition and Dietetics major.
+The program does not accept prior learning experiences. - No external transfer credits will be accepted in the Health Education or Online Teaching & Learning certificate programs.